-Parrots preen their owners as a form of affection.
+As mentioned, parrots preen their owners as a form of affection.
 If a parrot chews on your hair, ear, nose, or clothes, it’s because it likes and trusts you.

-Preening is also a way for parrots to clean and maintain feather quality.
+Preening is a way for parrots to clean and maintain feather quality.
 Sometimes, a parrot will transfer these techniques to its owner’s hair.
 When a parrot does this, it’s attempting to groom you in the same way it does itself.
 Parrots only do this to humans they’ve bonded with.